Evsenev/A-Star-Pathfinding/README.md

 # A* Pathfinding (Objective-C)
 A* Pathfinding.
 My first implementation.
+I do small fixes soon.

 Target:
-  Implement A* pathfinding algorithm for upgrade self skills.
+  Implement A* pathfinding algorithm for upgrade my skills.

-Please, report me about mistake.
+Please, report me about mistakes.
 It`s very helps me.